benlazaro/clouseau-vibecoding/README.md

 - **Level solo** — Alt+click a level button to show only that level; Alt+click it again to restore all.
 - **Logger picker** — hierarchical tree with checkboxes; right-click the **Loggers** button to open.
 Click **Close** to dismiss without accidentally hitting **None**.

+**Navigate the table** — `Ctrl+Home` jumps to the first row; `Ctrl+End` jumps to the last row.

 **Find** — press `Ctrl+F` to open the find bar.
 Searches all columns (message, logger, thread, level, custom fields) across visible rows. `Enter` / `Shift+Enter` or `▲` / `▼` to navigate matches. `Escape` to close.

 **Detail panel** — select any row to see all fields expanded.
-The message is automatically formatted (JSON is pretty-printed) and colorized (Monokai palette).
+The message is automatically formatted (JSON is pretty-printed) and syntax-highlighted (Monokai palette).
-- Toggle individual formatters and colorizers from the toolbar above the detail pane.
+- Toggle individual formatters and syntax highlighters from the toolbar above the detail pane.
 - Click **Copy Message** to copy the formatted message text to the clipboard (the message text flashes to confirm).

 **Follow** — enabled by default.
 Toggleable per-tab in the filter bar.
 New lines are appended as they arrive; opening a file always starts at the top.
 Log rotation is handled transparently — existing rows are kept and the new file is tailed from the beginning.